Gleb Uspensky: Later life

 Uspensky began suffering from mental illness in the mid-1890s, and was unable to continue his literary work.
 In 1890 he started mentioning feeling very ill in his letters.
 "Doctor Shereshevsky searched me through and discovered the root of the problem: my brain!" he wrote in a letter to Mikhailovsky on February 18, 1891.
 In April Nikolai Shelgunov, Uspensky's friend, died.
 He tried to substitute him as the head of the Internal affairs section in Russkaya Mysl, but the progressing illness made this impossible.
 The famine in Povolzhje horrified Uspensky and prompted him to start what he called "the story of people's devastation" but his health was deteriorating too fast.
 The New Year Day of 1892 he spent in doctor Subbotin's clinic.
 In March he still managed a trip to Povolzhje's worst hit regions and published reports in Russkaya Mysl and Helping the Hungry anthology.
 In the late June his condition seriously worsened and he entered the Dr. Frei's clinic in Petersburg where he stayed until 20 September.
 From it he's been transferred to a smaller hospital in Kolmovo, nearby Novgorod.

 In September 1893 Uspensky informed V.M.Sobolevsky that he started writing memoirs about Turgenev, Saltykov, Vera Figner "and many other people who cared for the Russian land."
 In the late September he managed to make a short journey through Novgorod gubernia.
 In December, now very ill he, supported by son Alexander, visited Korolenko in Nizhny Novgorod.
 In 1894 Uspensky made another trip out of Kolmovo, now to attend to the student's assembly in the Dvoryanskoe Sobranye hall.
 The next six years he spent in the Kolmovo hospital.
 In March 1900 he was transferred to the psychiatric clinic nearby Saint Petersburg.
 Years 1900-1902 he spent in the Novoznamenskaya hospital.
 There, on March 24, 1902, he died.
 On March 27 Gleb Uspensky was buried in the Volkovo Cemetery in Saint Petersburg.

 Legacy

 Uspensky's works had a considerable influence on Russian literature and society, and were praised by many of his fellow writers, including Leo Tolstoy, Anton Chekhov, Maxim Gorky and Leon Trotsky.
 Tolstoy especially liked Uspensky's story "The Incubator Chicken," first published in 1888, and translated into English as "The Steam Chicken" in 1895.
+The term "chastushki" (ditties) was first used by Gleb Uspensky in his book about Russian folk rhymes published 1889.